odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

 -------------------

 The picking and delivery order will be created once the sales order is confirmed.
-When the :guilabel:`Delivery` smart button appears, click it to arrive to the :guilabel:`Transfers` dashboard, which lists both the picking and the delivery orders.
+When the :guilabel:`Delivery` smart button appears, click it to reveal the :guilabel:`Transfers` dashboard, which lists both the picking and the delivery orders.

 The status of the picking will be :guilabel:`Ready`, since the product must be picked from stock before it can be shipped.
 The status of the delivery order will be :guilabel:`Waiting Another